sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_06.rst

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_ancova1.*
-   :alt: The jamovi ANCOVA analysis panel
+   :alt: The jamovi ANCOVA options panel
    :name: fig-ancova1

-   Analysis panel showing the variable boxes to assign the ``Dependent Variable``, ``Fixed Factors`` and the ``Covariates`` for the ANCOVA in jamovi
+   Options panel showing the variable boxes to assign the ``Dependent Variable``, ``Fixed Factors`` and the ``Covariates`` for the ANCOVA in jamovi